iamEtornam/FamilyTracker/README.md

 ```

 ## Keystore Configuration
-Create a file "keystore.properties" in root folder of project and add & edit the following code to suit your details
+Create a file "keystore.properties" in app/ folder of project and add & edit the following code to suit your details
 ```
 storePassword=myStorePassword //your store password keyPassword=mykeyPassword //your keystore password